 “Find out?”
 I try to read the name of the medicine.

-She says, “I’ve got,” and then she leans in closer to me—close enough for me to feel her breath on my cheek—and whispers, “cancer.”
+At a normal volume, she says, “I’ve got,” and then she leans in closer to me—close enough for me to feel her breath on my cheek—and whispers, “cancer.”

 I laugh.
 I am sure this is some sick joke.
 Mother’s face looks pulled too tight as she stares at me in silence.
 She’s not kidding.
 I try to read the prescription bottle again, but tears blur my vision.
 I refuse to blink because Mother can’t see me cry.
-I don’t cry—haven’t cried in front of her since childhood, not even when Dad died.
+I don’t cry—haven’t cried in front her since childhood, not even when Dad died.
 I don’t know why I can’t stop the tears.
 It’s probably hormones or something, but Mother doesn’t know that.
 I shove her things back into her purse and help her up.

 “I’m gonna go blow my nose,” I say.
 I mean I’m going to go throw up.